MississaugaCoding/mississaugacoding.github.io/about.md

 title: About
 ---

 This group is for anyone interested in programming with the focus of learning the fundamentals and developing the necessary skills to become competent enough.
-All coders from different programming languages and different skill levels are welcome.
+All coders from different programming languages and different skill levels are welcomed.

-In Summer 2014, a group of people began to show up to the weekly sessions to learn and share knowledge.
-Few sessions later, some of us noticed the potential of this group and decided to devote our time and efforts to set a friendly environment for both existing and joining members.
+In Summer 2014, some people began to show up to the weekly sessions to learn and share knowledge.
+Few sessions later, some of us noticed the potential of this group and decided to devote our time and efforts to set a friendly environment for both existing and future members.

-We have covered topics such as web development, regular expressions as well as data mining.
+Later onn, we have covered topics such as web development, regular expressions as well as data mining.
 This summer we are setting a new agenda for our members and are coming back stronger than ever.

 You will be hearing from us soon!